How to effectively do Staff Workload Management?

 Staff Workload Management – Prioritisation and deadlines

-When you carry out your initial assessment you should also gain an understanding of if any of your business’ workload needs to be a priority.
-Priority might be allocated due to the value of the work, the amount of time or skills needed to complete the work, or if any of your work is driven by strict deadlines.
+When you carry out your initial assessment you should also gain an understanding of whether any of your business’ workload needs to be a priority.
+Priority might be allocated due to the value of the work, the amount of time or skills needed to complete the work, or if strict deadlines drive any of your work.
 That should then inform your thinking and how you manage your staff resources.
 If deadlines are involved then ensure that they are reasonable and realistic so that you don’t create unnecessary stress.
 If possible, build in milestones and set an early deadline to see how far the team has got with the work and whether you need to flex your workforce and workload planning or not.

 Staff Workload Management – Allocate the workload